mitchgeorge8/professional-readme-generator/README.md

 ### Executing program

-Click the link to the website [here](https://mitchgeorge8.github.io/challenge-05-work-day-scheduler/)
+Download this directory, open the terminal in the directory's location, then run "node index".

 ## Help